 20. Braided Headband

-Feeling overwhelmed by your thick coarse hair?
-Create a braided headband to use your hair as the accessory!
+Feeling overwhelmed by your thick, coarse hair?
+Create a braided headband and use your locks as the ultimate accessory!

 21. Sock Bun

 This style is so easy to create and is the perfect quick updo for any occasion.
 Check out our sock bun tutorial for an easy-peasy how-to.

 In a hurry?
 Go for a loose braid or two for a quick and effortless style.

 You can’t go wrong with a fun fishtail style!